 These days, people often opt for regular black ties over bow ties — referred to as “Hollywood black tie.”
 But this is more appropriate for those wearing a regular suit rather than a dinner jacket.

 A cummerbund is a broad pleated sash worn around the waist.
 It creates a sleek and streamlined profile.
-Colours like dark green, burgundy, and plum are all elegant choices.
+Colors like dark green, burgundy, and plum are all elegant choices.

 Or you might choose something simple but timeless, such as this black silk-satin cummerbund by Tom Ford.

 Note: opt for a cummerbund or waistcoat — but not both.

 Waistcoats also create a smooth and sophisticated look, accentuating the deep V of the dinner jacket.
 Choose black for a traditional mood or something in a textured fabric to add aesthetic interest.

 Your everyday office shoes just won’t do here, unfortunately.
 You need to take it up a level.
 Black and patent is the classic look.
 Narrow and round-toed is recommended.

 This straightforward black Oxford by Amberjack will do the job nicely.
 It’s designed to be timeless and classic yet super comfortable.

 Velvet slippers are another good choice.
 But avoid suede.
 It will look dusty and messy in bright lights.